Experiment 2: Speed Start vs ROI Calculator

 Follow-up

 Same feature flag (quiz-speed-start-vs-roi-calc), restarted to isolate content vs design.
-The test variant now uses the same speed-start visual design (dark header layout) but with ROI calculator content.
-If the drop persists, the cause is the content framing.
-If it recovers, the cause was the design.
+Test variant kept the same speed-start visual design (dark header layout) but used ROI calculator content.
+Hypothesis: if the drop persists, the cause is the content framing; if it recovers, the cause was the design.

 Winner